m-kaminski/pitch_processor/README.md

 start to compete for resources with main thread.
 This can be improved by CPU affinity arrangement function binding core 0 to main thread, and remaining cores split in round robin pattern accross other threads

+Finally the benefit of increasing number of asynchronous I/O requests concurently in flight beyond 2 is questionable.

 Overall usage of multiple threads and asynchronous I/O enables application to run 3 times as fast as when ran in single-threaded mode with I/O streams.